-Now head to your project in Datatrics and click on your project name in the top left corner.
-Click on Channels in the dropdown menu, and navigate to the channel Google Analytics.
+Now head to your project in Datatrics and click on your project name in the top right corner.
+Click on Integrations in the dropdown menu, and navigate to the Google Analytics integration.

 When you haven’t connected Google Analytics to Datatrics yet, you will need to do this first.

 If Google Analytics is connected, you will find a translation table with the names of the Custom Dimensions you just added to Google Analytics.
 In this table, you need to enter the indexes of the Custom Dimensions.

 Note: this is an example, based on the Custom Dimensions of the screenshot earlier in this post.